NI Assembly election will ‘definitely happen’ after deadline missed - NewsBreak

 Stormont ministers, who have been operating in shadow form since the Assembly collapsed earlier this year, also ceased to hold office at midnight.

-Responsibility for running devolved departments will now pass to senior civil servants, although their powers are limited.
+Responsibility for running devolved departments will now pass to senior civil servants.

 “I think it’s regrettable the parties were not able to come together to form that executive,” Ms Coffey told Sky News.